bradendubois/automata/README.md

 ## Project Scope

 - Deterministic Finite Automata - *Added*
-- Nondeterministic Finite Automata - *Added*
+- Nondeterministic Finite Automata - *Planned*
-- Epsilon-transition Nondeterministic Finite Automata - *Added*
+- Epsilon-transition Nondeterministic Finite Automata - *Planned*

 A goal is to implement everything as close to their formal definitions as possible.